CosmOS-Creators/docs/sites/setup.rst

 Project setup
 ==============

-This page will describe how to setup the development environment for developing on the CosmOS referecence project.
+This page will describe how to setup the development environment for developing on the CosmOS reference project.
-The guide will focus on installing the evironment on a windows system but since we are using docker containers and VSCode it should work on most operating systems.
+The guide will focus on installing the environment on a windows system but since we are using docker containers and VSCode it should work on most operating systems.

 Prerequisites